-Time management and One of the challenges she faced was time management because it is hard to get back on track working with people you've become good friends with. scheduling Scheduling is sometimes difficult.
-It makes it hard for some people to join.
-Some of the challenges are brainstorming ideas.
+One of the challenges she faced was time management because it is hard to get back on track working with people you've become good friends with.
+Time management and scheduling Scheduling is sometimes difficult.
+It makes it hard for some people to join. screduling f the challenges are brainstorming ideas.
 In broad-spectrum we had a hard time picking what story to choose, we always ended up having three separate smaller stories.
-Sometimes we got to finish the podcast that went along with them but sometimes not.
+Sometimes we got to finish Icast that went along with them but sometimes not.
 Learning how to collaborate when you are all learning together.
 One challenge that I experienced was creative differences between students.
 One challenge was cooperation.
-There's a lot of cooperation and coordination that goes into it especially with something long-term like a podcast.
-Especially for younger and newer students, learning how to communicate and collaborate with other people can be difficult.
-When working together on a project, your ideas may not always be the best idea for the group, and navigating that relationship and keeping everything positive and respectful can be a challenge.
-Learning to collaborate Sometimes working together can be difficult.
+There's a lot of cooperation and coordination that goes into it especially with something long-term like a podcast. newer students, learning how to communicate and collaborate with other people can be difficult.
+When working together on a project, your ideas may not always be the best idea for the group, and o and keeping everything positive and respectful can be a challenge.
+Learning to collaborate n be difficult.
 A lot of people want to share their ideas so badly and other ideas might get knocked out.
 Sometimes we talk over each other because everyone is so filled with ideas.
-We're all loud in the group, which contributes to not hearing everybody's ideas Not agreeing on everything in a group while making a story.
+We're all loud in not hearing everybody's ideas.
+Not agreeing on everything in a group while making a story.
 Some of us didn't say what we wanted to say fully but it helped us communicate, that's for sure.
-Challenges Seniors would take over the group.
-Sometimes with a room full of creative people and their powerful voices it can be challenging while trying to write or finish a project while making sure everyone is heard.
-Gaining the confidence to speak up Growing from a student-She has noticed a lack of confidence to share good ideas from other students, its a struggle for everyone to find the motivation. led initiative Sometimes it can be very frightening because with an adult you can show whatever opinion but with students you're quite scared to hurt others so you have to cope with a more respectful approach, Coming up with new ideas.
+Seniors would take over the group.
+Challen Sometimes with a room full of creative people and their powerful voices it can be challenging while trying to write or finish a project while making sure everyone is heard.
+Gaining the confidence to speak up.
+She has noticed a lack of confidence to share good ideas from other students, its a struggle for everyone to find the motivation.
+Growing from a student- led initiative Son metimes it can be very frightening because with an adult you can show whatever opinion but with students you're quite scared to hurt others so you have to cope with a more respectful approach, led initiative Coming up with new ideas.
 It has made it harder to connect with people in the same ways as in person meetings.
-She misses the personal touch of being able to meet, have snacks, and bond in It wasn't a genuine connection because they are not right there, It's not human connection.
+She misses the personal touch of being able to meet, have snacks, and bond person. . in It wasn't a genuine connection because they are not right there.
+It's not human connection.
 You couldn't feel a vibe through a screen.
-You didn't have to have a time limit - now you can connect whenever you want.
-You're not forced to leave and shut down your ideas.
-It was really hard because the meetings got boring for students.
+You didn't have to have a time limit - now you can connection whenever you want.
+You're not forced to leave and shut down your ideas. act It was really hard because the meetings got boring for students.
 Since we're all close and interactive, it's hard to want to be in the meetings online.
-The mood changed when Pandemic-related online started happening, Just seeing each other face to face was more exciting.
+The mood changed wh online started happening.
+Just seeing each other face to face was more exciting.
 Sometimes people's cameras were off.
 We had to take turns.
 We also were doing online school for everything so by the end of the school day when we had StoryArk, people were already drained.
-A challenge, particularly online, is figuring out how to balance out small groups with a lot of students being more reserved; we need to make sure there is always at least one more outgoing person in a group to get conversations started.
+A challenge, particularly online, is figuring out how to balance out small groups with a lot of students being more reserved; we need to make sure there is always at least o more outgoing person in a group to get conversations started. ne